VitalMarciano/todo-list-app/README.md

 ## Technologies
 ### Client Side
--React.js
+- React.js
--Tailwind CSS
+- Tailwind CSS
--Toast
+- Toast
--React DnD Provider (React Draggable)
+- React DnD Provider (React Draggable)
--Axios
+- Axios
--React Router DOM
+- React Router DOM
--React Cookies
+- React Cookies

 ### Server Side
--Express.js
+- Express.js
--MongoDB with Mongoose
+- MongoDB with Mongoose
--Bcrypt
+- Bcrypt
--JSON Web Tokens (JWT)
+- JSON Web Tokens (JWT)
-...

 ## Contributing
 Contributions to the Todoapp are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.